Carl Nassib of Las Vegas Raiders is first active NFL player to announce he is gay - News Break

 Carl Nassib of Las Vegas Raiders is first active NFL player to announce he is gay

 Carl Nassib, a defensive lineman with the Las Vegas Raiders, became the first active NFL player in league history to announce that he is gay.
 "What's up, people," Nassib said Monday in a video on Instagram.
 "I'm Carl Nassib.
-I'm at my house here in West Chester, Pennsylvania.
+I'm at my house here in Westchester, Pennsylvania.
 I just wanted to take a quick moment to say that I'm gay.
-I've been meaning to do this for a while now, but I finally feel comfortable enough to get it off my chest."www.kimt.com
+I've been meaning to do this for a while now, but I finally feel comfortable enough to get it off my chest."www.cbs46.com